laurenperez/SEIR-Flex-8.30.22-Yeti/src/page-content/course-details.md

 ### Homework

-For an assignment to be marked complete, students must complete **100% of the minimum tasks** specified per that assignment Students must complete at least **80%** of all homework assignments to graduate
+- To be marked complete, each HW deliverable must have **100% of the minimum tasks** specified per that assignment
+- Students must complete at least **80%** of all homework assignments to graduate

 <br>
 <br>